nestrischamps/ctwcsingapore.com/content/english/people/tim-wong.md

 #     link: https://linkedin.com
 ---

-Tim is a Classic Tetris enthusiat, co-organizer and commentator of Classic Tetris Singapore 2023, 2024, and 2025.
+Tim is a Classic Tetris enthusiat, co-organizer and commentator of Classic Tetris Singapore 2022-2025.